 Right to Choose Your Religion

 Question: Why was Religious Freedom Granted in the Bill of Rights?

 According to the Declaration of Independence, governments do not grant religious freedom.
 God does.
 The Bill of Rights constitutionalizes the Declaration, which asserts that when governments seek to take away inalienable rights such as “life, liberty, and the pursuit of happiness,” citizens have a right to overthrow that government.
 The first amendment to the Constitution does not grant freedom of religion, or speech, or press, or of assembly; it prohibits Congress from enacting laws to suppress these freedoms.

 It is no coincidence that the first right protected in the first amendment is the freedom of religion.
 The founding fathers understood the importance of God in the development of a righteous and powerful nation.
 They also understood the dangers of forcing citizens to believe in a particular manner.

 The Protection of Property Rights

-The Importance of the Bill of Rights to citizens begins with the right to worship according to one's conscience and citizens' rights to speak, petition, and assemble freely.
-It continues by protecting property rights and the rights of the accused.
-The 2nd, 3rd, 4th, and 5th amendments deal either directly or indirectly with individual property rights.
+The importance of the Bill of Rights to this country’s citizens begins with the right to worship according to one’s conscience and citizens' rights to speak, petition, and assemble freely.
+The Bill continues by protecting property rights and the rights of the accused.
+Amendments 2, 3, 4, and 5 deal either directly or indirectly with individual property rights.
 Amendments 3-8 deal with the rights of the accused.
-The Bill of Rights ends by strictly limiting the power of the federal government in the 9th and 10th amendments.
+The Bill of Rights ends by strictly limiting the power of the federal government in Amendments 9 and 10.
 (For a complete list and summary of all ten amendments, go to the Bill of Rights Summary, linked here.)